Find out If You Qualify For An IRS Installment Agreement (IA)

 - You must be able to prove that you lack adequate equity in retirement accounts to pay off your debt

 Is an installment plan your only option if you cannot pay off the tax debt you owe?
 Not necessarily.
-You actually have several options to consider if your goal is to avoid penalties, fees, and other repercussions that can stem from owed taxes.
-The list includes an Offer in Compromise (OIC), Currently Non Collectible (CNC) status, and penalty abatement.
-You should explore every option on the table if you owe money to the IRS.
+You actually have several options if your goal is to avoid penalties, fees, and other repercussions that can stem from owed taxes.
+The list includes an Offer in Compromise (OIC), Currently Non-Collectible (CNC) status, and Penalty Abatement.
+If you owe money to the IRS, you should explore every option on the table!

 How to Apply for an IRS Installment Agreement